Our heads of junior research groups at FAU

 Dr. Heiko Bruns

-Research topic: Macrophages as the first line of defence in leukaemia and lymphomas
+Research topic: Macrophages as the first line of defense in leukemia and lymphomas

-In most tumour diseases, numerous macrophages (the feeding cells of the immune system) are in close proximity to the cancer cells.
-Although macrophages are theoretically able to recognise and eliminate tumour cells, they often no longer perform this task correctly.
-In our working group, we investigate which mechanisms macrophages use to detect and eliminate tumour cells, and whether these mechanisms are dysfunctional in the macrophages in the tumour, especially in lymphoma diseases.
-We are particularly interested in phagocytosis and the uptake of tumour cells.
-The long-term goal of our working group is to reactivate the macrophages in the tumour therapeutically for tumour control.
+In most tumor diseases, numerous macrophages (the feeding cells of the immune system) are in close proximity to the cancer cells.
+Although macrophages are theoretically able to recognize and eliminate tumor cells, they often no longer perform this task correctly.
+In our working group, we investigate which mechanisms macrophages use to detect and eliminate tumor cells, and whether these mechanisms are dysfunctional in the macrophages in the tumor, especially in lymphoma diseases.
+We are particularly interested in phagocytosis and the uptake of tumor cells.
+The long-term goal of our working group is to reactivate the macrophages in the tumor therapeutically for tumor control.